Kotlin/kotlinx-kover/README.md

 ```
 </details>

-### Apply plugin to multi-module build
+### Apply plugin to a multi-module build
-To apply the plugin to all modules, you just need to apply the plugin only to the root module, as shown [above](#apply-plugin-to-single-module-build).
+To apply the plugin to all Gradle modules, you just need to apply the plugin only to the root module, as shown [above](#apply-plugin-to-single-module-build).

 ## Configuration